SYNOPSIS

 --gui-lang llcode

-Normally the GUI tries to deduce your language from the environment (on Windows via the registry, on Unix via LC_MESSAGES).
-If that fails you can select a different language by giving this option a two-letter (ISO 639-1) language code (with the exception for selecting simplified or traditional Chinese).
-Currently supported (but not necessarily completely translated) are: English (en, default), Czech (cs), German (de), French (fr), Italian (it), Dutch (nl), Polish (pl), Russian (ru), Slovak (sk), Slovenian (sl), Serbian (sr), Vietnamese (vi), simplified Chinese (zh-cn), and traditional Chinese (zh-tw).
+By default, the GUI tries to deduce your language from the environment (on Windows via the registry, on Unix via LC_MESSAGES).
+If that fails you can select a different language by giving this option with a language code (based on ISO 639-1).
+Currently supported (but not necessarily completely translated) are: English (en, default), Czech (cs), German (de), French (fr), Italian (it), Japanese (ja), Dutch (nl), Polish (pl), Brazilian Portuguese (pt_BR), Russian (ru), Slovak (sk), Slovenian (sl), Serbian (sr), Ukrainian (uk), Vietnamese (vi), simplified Chinese (zh_CN), and traditional Chinese (zh_TW).

 --machine-readable